Part 2: Calibration & Imaging of J1849+3024

 parang=False)

-For this application of the solutions, we just want to calibrate the phase calibrator in order to inspect how well the solutions improve the visibilities.
-Because of this, the interpolation mode is not too important i.e. nearest or linear is identical here.
-As only a few solutions fail, the flagging applymode is ok here!
+For this application of the solutions, we just want to calibrate the phase calibrator to inspect how well the solutions improve the visibilities.
+Because of this, the interpolation mode is not too important; that is, nearest or linear are identical here.
+Since only a few solutions fail, the applymode option which flags data, is acceptable here.

-The plot below shows the improvement on the EF to SH baseline with these new delay and phase solutions applied.
-There are some errant data which could be flagged, however this will not affect the final result significantly!.
+The plot below illustrates the improvement of the EF to SH baseline with these new delay and phase solutions applied.
+There are some erroneous data points that could be flagged; however, this will not significantly affect the final result.

 If you wish to flag the data, use the interactive flag tool and iterate over the SH baselines, flagging as you go along (use the previous plotms commands but set spw='' and antenna='SH&*')